LeoLiu5/plantmonitor/README.md

 #define SECRET_MQTTPASS ""
 ```

-In setup(), we need to declare the blue LED for status indicator, create a Serial connection for debugging, use pinMode() to initialize the DHT sensor and the servo motor, and initialize the wifi and the MQTT server:
+In setup(), we need to declare the blue LED for the status indicator, create a Serial connection for debugging, using pinMode() to initialize the DHT sensor and the servo motor, and initialize the wifi and the MQTT server:

 ```
 void setup() {
-  // Set up LED to be controllable via broker
+ // Set up LED to be controllable via the broker
  // Initialize the BUILTIN_LED pin as an output
-  // Turn the LED off by making the voltage HIGH pinMode(BUILTIN_LED, OUTPUT);
+ // Turn the LED off by making the voltage HIGH pinMode(BUILTIN_LED, OUTPUT); digitalWrite(BUILTIN_LED, HIGH);
-  digitalWrite(BUILTIN_LED, HIGH);

  // Set up the outputs to control the soil sensor
-  // switch and the blue LED for status indicator pinMode(sensorVCC, OUTPUT); digitalWrite(sensorVCC, LOW);
+ // switch and the blue LED for the status indicator pinMode(sensorVCC, OUTPUT); digitalWrite(sensorVCC, LOW);
  pinMode(blueLED, OUTPUT);
  digitalWrite(blueLED, HIGH);

  // open serial connection for debug info Serial.begin(115200);
  delay(100);
  // tell the servo class which pin we are using servo.attach(SERVO_PIN);

  // initialize servo
  pinMode(SERVO_PIN, OUTPUT);
  // start DHT22 sensor
  pinMode(DHTPin, INPUT);
  dht.begin();

  // run initialisation functions startWifi();
  startWebserver();
  syncDate();

  // start MQTT server
  client.setServer(mqtt_server, 1884);
  client.setCallback(callback);

 }
 ```